nasa-jpl/open-source-rover/README.md

 As an open-source hardware project, the rover is continuously improving.
 Please check ongoing [projects](https://github.com/nasa-jpl/open-source-rover/projects), [issues](https://github.com/nasa-jpl/open-source-rover/issues), [pull requests](https://github.com/nasa-jpl/open-source-rover/projects), and the forum (see below) to see if any big changes are expected soon.

-We are changing documentation from LaTeX to MarkDown to facilitate contributions.
-Some instructions might be in PDF format while other might be a `README.md` file rendered in GitHub.
-To print out a MarkDown page, consider using an extension like [GitHub Markdown Printer](https://chrome.google.com/webstore/detail/github-markdown-printer/fehpdlpmcegfpbkgcnaleindodeegapk?hl=en)

 ### Online 3D Model
 <img src="images/onshape/rover.png" width="100%"/>
 <p><img src="images/onshape/body.png" width="32%"/>